let-unimi/liblet/docs/examples.rst

-Finally we need to shorten *righthand* sides longer than 2 symbols.
+Finally we need to shorten left-hand sides longer than 2 symbols.
 Again that is easily accomplished by introducing new nonterminals and rules.